Nilesh-Bhoi23/React-Js/README.md

 Provider:

 The Provider component is used to wrap the part of your application that needs access to the context.
 It accepts a value prop, which will be passed down to any component that consumes this context

+useContext Hook:

+In functional components, you can use the useContext hook to consume context values more easily, without needing to use the Consumer component.
 </b>
 </i>